effectfully/inference-in-agda/UnificationInAgda.lagda.md

   listOfNumbers = 1 ∷ 2 ∷ 3 ∷ 4 ∷ []
 ```

-and you want to extract the second one.
+and you want to extract the second number from the list.
 Direct pattern matching does not work:

 ```agda
   secondNumber-direct : ℕ